JoeyFitzpatrick/trunks.nvim/doc/ever.md

 Ever provides some commands that are not valid git commands.

 ### Vdiff
 `:G Vdiff` opens a vertical split and uses `vimdiff` to diff the current file against `HEAD`.
 You can pass a commit, e.g. `:G Vdiff abc123`, to diff the current file against the same file in the given commit.
+You can also pass a branch, e.g. `:G Vdiff some-branch`.
 See `:h vimdiff`.

 ### Hdiff
 Like `:G Vdiff`, except horizontal instead of vertical. `:G Hdiff` opens a horizontal split and uses `vimdiff` to diff the current file against `HEAD`.
 You can pass a commit, e.g. `:G Hdiff abc123`, to diff the current file against the same file in the given commit.
+You can also pass a branch, e.g. `:G Hdiff some-branch`.
 See `:h vimdiff`.

 # UI Management (Tabs, Windows, Buffers)
 When Ever opens a UI, this will typically either open a new buffer in the current window, or open a new window in a split.